Maggie Throup: Early life and career

 Maggie Throup was born on 27 January 1957 in Shipley, West Riding of Yorkshire.
-Her early education was at the Bradford Girls' Grammar School.
-She graduated from the University of Manchester with a BSc. in Biology.
-After graduating she worked as a biomedical scientist at the Calderdale Health Authority for seven years.
-During her time there, she became a Fellow of the Institute of Biomedical Science specialising in haematology.
+Her early education was at the Bradford Girls' Grammar School, which was a private fee-paying school at the time she attended.
+She graduated from the University of Manchester with a BSc in biology.
+After graduating she worked as a biomedical scientist at the Calderdale Health Authority for seven years, specialising in haematology.
+During her time at Calderdale Health Authority, she became a Fellow of the Institute of Biomedical Science.
 She then pursued a career in marketing and public relations which included a directorship of a pharmaceutical company and running her own consultancy.

 Parliamentary career

 Throup stood unsuccessfully as the Conservative candidate for Colne Valley in West Yorkshire in the 2005 general election, losing to the Labour party candidate Kali Mountford.
-She subsequently contested the constituency of Solihull in the 2010 general election, however lost to the Liberal Democrat candidate Lorley Burt.
+She subsequently contested the constituency of Solihull in the 2010 general election, however lost to the Liberal Democrat candidate Lorely Burt.

 Throup was subsequently selected as the Conservative candidate for Erewash and was elected as MP for the constituency in the 2015 general election with 20,636 (42.7%) votes and a majority of 3,584.
 In the 2015–17 parliament, she was part of the Health Select Committee and the Scottish Affairs Committee.

 Throup supported remaining within the European Union (EU) in the 2016 EU membership referendum.

 She held her seat in the 2017 general election with 25,939 (52.1%) and an increased majority of 4,534.
 After the election, Throup was re-elected onto the Health Select Committee, but stood down in February 2018.
 Following the Government reshuffle in January 2018, Throup was appointed Parliamentary Private Secretary to the Ministerial team at The Department for Health and Social Care.

 She is the chair of the All-Party Parliamentary Group (APPG) on Obesity, Heart Disease, and the secretary for the APPG on Human Trafficking and Modern Slavery.

 In January 2016, a Labour-proposed amendment that would have required private landlords to make their homes "fit for human habitation" was rejected by 312 votes to 219.
 According to Parliament's register of interests, Throup was one of 72 MPs who voted against the amendment who derived an income from a property.
 Communities minister Marcus Jones said the Government believed homes should be fit for human habitation but did not want to pass the new law that would explicitly require it.